Comet (TV network): Programming

 Comet currently provides up to 19 hours of programming to its owned-and-operated and affiliated stations on weekdays from 9:00 a.m. to 4:00 a.m.
 Eastern Time and weekends from 11:00 a.m. to 4:00 a.m.
 Eastern Time.
 Beginning Monday, August 26, 2024, Comet began airing Buffy the Vampire Slayer daily at 3:00 a.m.
 Eastern Time.
-Beginning in June 2025 (since they no longer had the rights to Buffy the Vampire Slayer) they began airing movies at 2:00 a.m.
+Beginning in June 2025 (since they no longer have the rights to Buffy), they began airing movies at 2:00 a.m.
 Eastern Time, still maintaining the same amount of programming as before.
 The remaining vacated hours are occupied by paid programming.

 Comet draws from the extensive library of films and television programming owned by Metro-Goldwyn-Mayer and subsidiary United Artists, carrying more than 1,500 hours worth of sci-fi programming from the studio.

 The network's programming consists of content from science fiction, horror, fantasy and other related genres, with a mix of theatrically released feature films and select off-network series from the 1960s to the 2000s (such as The Ray Bradbury Theater and the 1990s revival of The Outer Limits).
 This gives Comet a more demographically targeted format than on competitive networks such as MeTV, Heroes & Icons, Antenna TV and Catchy Comedy, which maintain a general entertainment programming format.
-Along with its sister terrestrial television networks and the regional network channel owned by Sinclair, Bally Sports, Comet airs infomercials at late night and early morning.
+Along with its sister terrestrial television networks, Comet airs infomercials at late night and early morning.

-Current programming on Comet includes The X-Files, Stargate SG-1, Xena: Warrior Princess, Grimm, The Outer Limits, Tales from the Darkside, and Friday the 13th: The Series.
-Previous shows included Farscape, Quantum Leap, Sliders, Buffy the Vampire Slayer and Battlestar Galactica.